Vela incident: Office of Science and Technology evaluation

 Their report noted that the flash data contained "many of the features of signals from previously observed nuclear explosions", but that "careful examination reveals a significant deviation in the light signature of the 22 September event that throws doubt on the interpretation as a nuclear event".
 The best analysis that they could offer of the data suggested that, if the sensors were properly calibrated, any source of the "light flashes" were spurious "zoo events".
-Thus their final determination was that while they could not rule out that this signal was of nuclear origin, "based on our experience in related scientific assessments, it is our collective judgment that the September 22 signal was probably not from a nuclear explosion".
-The Ruina panel did not seriously consider a detailed study done by the Naval Research Laboratory concluding that the strong signals detected by three Ascension Island MILS hydrophones supported a near surface nuclear blast that could be associated with the observed double flash.
+Thus, their final determination was that while they could not rule out that this signal was of nuclear origin, "based on our experience in related scientific assessments, it is our collective judgment that the September 22 signal was probably not from a nuclear explosion".
+The Ruina panel did not seriously consider a detailed study done by the Naval Research Laboratory concluding that the strong signals detected by three Ascension Island MILS hydrophones supported a near-surface nuclear blast that could be associated with the observed double flash.
 The study used French testing in the Pacific as models and placed the site in the vicinity of the Prince Edward Islands.

 Victor Gilinsky (former member of the Nuclear Regulatory Commission) argued that the science panel's findings were politically motivated.
 Some data seemed to confirm that a nuclear explosion was the source for the "double flash" signal.
 An "anomalous" traveling ionospheric disturbance was measured at the Arecibo Observatory in Puerto Rico at the same time, but many thousands of miles away in a different hemisphere of the Earth.
 A test in Western Australia conducted a few months later found some increased nuclear radiation levels.
-A detailed study done by New Zealand's National Radiation Laboratory found no evidence of excess radioactivity, and neither did a U.S. Government-funded nuclear laboratory.
-Los Alamos National Laboratory scientists who worked on the Vela Hotel program have professed their conviction that the Vela Hotel satellite's detectors worked properly.
+A detailed study done by New Zealand's National Radiation Laboratory found no evidence of excess radioactivity, and neither did a government-funded nuclear laboratory in the United States.
+Los Alamos National Laboratory scientists that worked on the Vela Hotel program have professed their conviction that the Vela Hotel satellite's detectors worked properly.

-Leonard Weiss, at the time Staff Director of the Senate Subcommittee on Energy and Nuclear Proliferation, has also raised concerns about the findings of the Ad-Hoc Panel, arguing that it was set up by the Carter administration to counter embarrassing and growing opinion that it was an Israeli nuclear test.
-Specific intelligence about the Israeli nuclear program was not shared with the panel whose report therefore produced the plausible deniability that the administration sought.
+Leonard Weiss, at the time Staff Director of the Senate Subcommittee on Energy and Nuclear Proliferation, has also raised concerns about the findings of the Ad-Hoc Panel, arguing that it was set up by the Carter Administration to counter embarrassing and growing opinion that it was an Israeli nuclear test.
+Specific intelligence about the Israeli nuclear program was not shared with the panel, whose report therefore produced the plausible deniability that the administration sought.

 Possible responsible parties

-If a nuclear explosion did occur, it occurred within the 3,000-mile-wide (4,800 km diameter) circle covering parts of the Indian Ocean, the South Atlantic, the southern tip of Africa, and a small part of Antarctica.
+If a nuclear explosion did occur, it occurred within a circle of radius 1,500 miles (2,400 kilometers), covering parts of the Indian and South Atlantic Oceans, the southern tip of Africa, and a small part of Antarctica.